Frequently Asked Questions

 Who were your mentors?

-There were two men who were pivotal to my development as an artist: my uncle Guillermo and Joe Bravo.
-Acting as the big brother I never had, with his interest in fashion, my uncle encouraged me through the arch of my life.
-When I was growing up, there was a large mural by the Chicanx artist Joe Bravo at Will Hall park in Wilmington, California.
+Two men were pivotal to my development as an artist: my uncle Guillermo and Joe Bravo.
+My uncle, acting as the big brother I never had, encouraged me throughout my life.
+Growing up, there was a large mural by the Chicano artist Joe Bravo at Will Hall Park in Wilmington, California.
 For six years, I sat in the shadow of that mural; I did my homework, read, and drew.
 Much later, as an adult, I met him and expressed my gratitude.

 Why do you have so many roosters in your work?

-Often, I make use of the rooster as a metaphor and symbol for manhood, valor, machismo, and patriarchy.
-As I interpret this beautiful, regal (albeit common) creature, its aim is to convince an opponent of its wisdom and prescience.
-Yet it is a fierce animal, possessing the primal instinct to fight until its enemy is dispatched.
+I often use the rooster as a metaphor and symbol for manhood, valor, machismo, and patriarchy.
+As I interpret this beautiful, regal (though common) creature, its goal is to convince an opponent of its wisdom and prescience.
+However, it is a fierce animal, possessing the primal instinct to fight until its enemy is defeated.
 Similarly, some men embody this quality, this sense of cunning, this unique nature, making them ideal subjects of inquiry.
-At this stage, I’ve come across no definitive answers, and seek only to record, to interpret, a lifetime of observation.
+At this stage, I’ve found no definitive answers and seek only to record and interpret a lifetime of observation.

 Who are your influences?

-In my formative years, many artists influenced and inspired me, like Albrecht Dürer, Lucian Freud, Francisco Goya, and Ernst Ludwig Kirchner to name a few.
+In my formative years, many artists influenced and inspired me, including Albrecht Dürer, Lucian Freud, Francisco Goya, and Ernst Ludwig Kirchner.
 Now, I am interested in the narratives of the discarded, unimportant moments that shape our culture.
-Any moment in time has countless points of view through which they can be retold.
-I feel that when we talk about these throw-away moments, they are not black and white, but have a whole lot of grey.
+Any moment in time has countless points of view through which it can be retold.
+I feel that when we talk about these throw-away moments, they are not black and white but have many shades of grey.
 These shades of grey are what I am compelled to draw and paint.

 What do you hope to inspire in those who view your work?

-I don’t consciously intent to inspire so much as to share my perspective.
-Often the work surprises and informs me as much as the viewer.
-Once the work is released into the world it makes it’s own way.
-They are my ambassadors of sorts.
+I don’t consciously intend to inspire but rather to share my perspective.
+Often, the work surprises and informs me as much as the viewer.
+Once the work is released into the world, it takes its own path.
+They are my ambassadors, so to speak.

 What was your first job?

-First job I ever had was picking cotton in Michoacan, Mexico at four yeas old.
-I had to support my mother, younger brother and sister.
-This has served as an important life lesson, “don’t wait for a savior; you have to hustle to succeed.”
+The first job I ever had was picking cotton in Michoacan, Mexico, at four years old.
+I had to support my mother, younger brother, and sister.
+This taught me an important life lesson: “Don’t wait for a savior; you have to hustle to succeed.”

 Do you have a favorite piece/series, if so why?

-To be brutally honest, I have contempt for most of my work after it is complete.
-I do not believe in the preciousness of the work, it is a detriment to moving the work forward.
+To be brutally honest, I have contempt for most of my work once it is complete.
+I do not believe in the preciousness of the work; it hinders moving the work forward.

 Besides murals, what is the largest artwork you have done?

-The largest work I’ve done outside of murals is a triptych painting twelve feet wide and 8 feet tall.
-It was done as part of live performance.
-The second largest work I’ve done is woodblock print eight feet wide and four feet tall.
+The largest work I’ve done outside of murals is a triptych painting twelve feet wide and eight feet tall.
+It was part of a live performance.
+The second largest work I’ve done is a woodblock print eight feet wide and four feet tall.

 What are your plans/hopes for your future in the art world?